briansunter/graph/site/content/pages/newsletter/issue-3.md

 {{< tweet user="Bsunter" id="1537107686973616128" >}}

-Feeding the captions text into my [[logseq openai]] plugin works incredibly well to summarize the video and clean up the wording of the captions.
+Feeding the captions text into my [[logseq-openai/project]] plugin works incredibly well to summarize the video and clean up the wording of the captions.
 I use it to get a video summary before watching it too.

 {{< tweet user="Bsunter" id="1537115206412664833" >}}